GoogleCloudPlatform/ml-testing-accelerators/doc/tutorials/test-templates-automated.md

 kubectl create job --from=cronjob/tf-mnist-example-cpu tf-mnist-example-cpu-$(date +"%Y%m%d%H%M")
 ```

-If you look at the beginning of the logs for your job, you'll see a message like the following from the `publsher` container:
+If you look at the beginning of the logs for your job, you'll see a message like the following from the `publisher` container:

 ```
 messageIds: